matrix-org/matrix-spec-proposals/proposals/3935-cute-events.md

-# MSCXXXX: Cute Events against social distancing
+# MSC3935: Cute Events against social distancing

 *Many people suffer from social isolation, distancing and from their friends being far away.
 This MSC aims to give Matrix the capability to overcome